jenna-jordan/git-novice-speedrun/episodes/6_push-changes.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "How do I share my changes with others on the web?"
+- How do I share my changes with others on the web?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Push to or pull from a remote repository."
+- Push to or pull from a remote repository.

 ::::::::::::::::::::::::::::::::::::::::::::::::